valkenzz/Bigeleisen_KIE/README.md

 at the transition state structure,
 N is the number of normal mode frequency,
-‡ denote the transition state structure, υi is the ith normal mode frequency of the corresponding isotopolog, kB is Boltzmann’s constant, T is temperature, and h is Planck’s constant,C the celerity of light in the vaccum.
+‡ denote the transition state structure, υi is the ith normal mode frequency of the corresponding isotopolog (l or h), kB is Boltzmann’s constant, T is temperature, and h is Planck’s constant,C the celerity of light in the vaccum.